MurzNN/html-attribute-sets/README.md

 To resolve this task, I created a JS library that automates this feature, which makes swapping HTML tag classes and attributes easy and automatic, and even without any custom JS code!

-All that you need to do is to add an attribute `data-attributes-sets` with the list of classes per breakpoint (device type).
+All that you need to do is to add an attribute `data-attr-sets` with the list of classes per breakpoint (device type).

 ## Usage